vaib-dev/Courses/11-linkedin/4-posting.md

 Every time your connections interact with your post (likes, comments and shares), it becomes visible to their first degree connections.
 This is very powerful as not only does this broaden the amount of people who see your post but it also has the benefit of being viewed as worthy of engagement by their connection.

 ## Tips For Posting Content
+Below are some tips that you can follow:

 ### 1. Post Different Content Types